Zylann/godot_voxel/doc/source/generators.md

 This is a more technical section.

-This generator uses a number of optimization strategies to make the calculations faster.
+`VoxelGeneratorGraph` uses a number of optimization strategies to make the calculations faster.
 You may want to fine-tune them in some cases depending on the kind of volume you want to generate.
 When you get more familiar with the tool it may be useful to know how it works under the hood, notably to troubleshoot generation issues when they occur.

 #### Buffer processing